 Have a legal issue relating to the construction industry?
-Whether you’re a developer, contractor, subcontractor or supplier––individual, sole proprietor, or corporation––we can represent you and address your needs.
+Whether you are a developer, contractor, subcontractor or supplier––individual, sole proprietor, LLC, or corporation––we can represent you and address your needs.
 The attorneys at HSC have construction law expertise to prosecute or defend your case through the courts, in arbitration, or in mediation.
-Services include all phases of the construction process––contract drafting and review, mechanics liens and bond claims, and construction disputes of all kinds, including claims for liquidated damages.
+Services include all phases of the construction process––contract drafting and review, mechanics liens and bond claims, as well as construction disputes of all kinds, including construction specific damages such as consequential and liquidated damages.

-Clear, concise, and thorough contracts are essential to any project because they protect both the owner and the contractor from unforeseen events.
-A strong contract can also provide a framework for conflict resolution in the event of disagreement between the owner and contractor.
+Clear, concise, and thorough contracts are essential to any project because they protect both the owner and the contractor from both foreseeable and unforeseeable events.
+A strong contract can also provide a framework for conflict resolution in the event a dispute arises between the owner and contractor.
 The types of contracts we can assist with include the following:

 - Real estate purchase agreements